Cant (architecture)

 A cant in architecture is an angled (oblique-angled) line or surface that cuts off a corner.

 Something with a cant is canted.

-Canted facades are a typical of, but not exclusive to, Baroque architecture.
-The angle breaking the facade is less than a right angle, thus enabling a canted facade to be viewed as, and remain, one composition.
+Canted façades are a typical of, but not exclusive to, Baroque architecture.
+The angle breaking the façade is less than a right angle, thus enabling a canted façade to be viewed as, and remain, one composition.
 Bay windows frequently have canted sides.

 A cant is sometimes synonymous with chamfer and bevel.